Copyright 1997-2010 the PHP Documentation Group.

 MySQL extension to use the MySQL Client Library (libmysql),

-while configuring the mysqli
+while configuring the mysqli extension to

 use the MySQL Native Driver.
 However, all permutations of